Celebrity birthdays for the week of April 28 to May 4 - ExBulletin

 April 29: Singer Bob Miranda of The Happenings turns 82.
 Country singer Duane Allen of the Oak Ridge Boys is 81 years old.
 Singer Tommy James is 77 years old.
 Director Phillip Noyce (Patriot Games, Clear and Present Danger) is 74 years old.
 Comedian Jerry Seinfeld is 70 years old.
 Actress Kate Mulgrew (Orange Is the New Black, “Star Trek: Voyager) is 69.
 Actor Daniel Day-Lewis is 67.
 Actress Michelle Pfeiffer is 66.
 Actress Eve Plumb (The Brady Bunch) is 66 years old.
 Country singer Stephanie Bentley is 66 years old.
 Actor Vincent Ventresca (TVs The Invisible Man, Boston Common) is 58 years old.
 Adelstein (Private Practice) is 55.
 Rapper Master P is 54.
 Actor Darby Stanchfield (Scandal) is 52.
 Campbell from Mary Mary is 52.
 Bassist Mike Hogan from The Cranberries is 51.
 Actor Tyler Labine (New Amsterdam) is 46.
 Zane Carney (Daves World) is 39 years old.
 Singer Amy Heidemann of Karmin is 38 years old.
 Singer Grace Kaufman (Man with a Plan) is 22 years old.

 April 30: Singer Willie Nelson turns 91.
 Actor Perry King (Riptide) is 76 years old.
 Singer Merrill Osmond of The Osmonds is 71 years old.
 Director Jane Campion is 70 years old.
 Actor-director Paul Gross (Due South) is 65 years old.
 Bassist Robert Reynolds of The Mavericks is 62 years old.
 Actor Adrian Pasdar (Heroes) is 59 years old.
 Singer JR Richards (Dishwalla) is 57 years old.
 Rapper Turbo B of Snap is 57 years old.
 Guitarist Clark Vogeler of The Toadies is 55 years old.
 Singer Chris Choc Dalyrimple of Soul for Real is 53 years old.
 Guitarist Chris Henderson of 3 Doors Down is 53 years old.
 Country singer Carolyn Dawn Johnson is 53 years old.
 Actress Lisa Dean Ryan (Doogie Howser, MD) is 52 years old.
 Singer Akon is 51 years old.
 Singer Jeff Timmons of 98 Degrees is 51 years old.
-Actor Johnny Galecki (The Big Bang Theory, “Roseanne) is 49.
-Actor Sam Heughan (Outlander) is 44.
-Actor Kunal Nayyar (The Big Bang Theory) is 43.
-Rapper Lloyd Banks is 42.
-Actress Kirsten Dunst is 42.
-Country singer Tyler Wilkinson of The Wilkinsons is 40.
-Actress Dianna Agron of LANCO is 35. is 33 years old.
+Actor Johnny Galecki (The Big Bang Theory, “Roseanne) is 49 years old.
+Actor Sam Heughan (Outlander) is 44 years old.
+Actor Kunal Nayyar (The Big Bang Theory) is 43 years old.
+Rapper Lloyd Banks is 42 years old.
+Actress Kirsten Dunst is 42 years old.
+Country singer Tyler Wilkinson of The Wilkinsons is 40 years old.
+Actress Dianna Agron (Glee) is 38 years old.
+Singer Brandon Lancaster of LANCO is 35 years old.
+Rapper Travis Scott is 33 years old.

 May 3: Singer Frankie Valli turns 90.
 Sports announcer Greg Gumbel is 78 years old.
 Singer Mary Hopkin is 74 years old.
 Singer Christopher Cross is 73 years old.
 Highway 101 drummer Cactus Moser is 67 years old.
 Keyboardist David Ball of Soft Cell is 65 years old.
 Country singer Shane Minor is 56 years old.
-Actor Amy Ryan (Bridge of Spies, “The Office) is 56.
-Actor Bobby Cannavale (Boardwalk Empire, “Nurse Jackie) is 54.
+Actor Amy Ryan (Bridge of Spies, “The Office) is 56 years old.
+Actor Bobby Cannavale (Boardwalk Empire, “Nurse Jackie) is 54 years old.
 Music producer and actor Damon Dash is 53 years old.
 Bassist John Driskell Hopkins of the Zac Brown Band is 56 years old.
 53. Actress Marsha Stephanie Blake (When They See Us) is 49 years old.
 Television personality Willie Geist (Today) is 49 years old.
 Actress Christina Hendricks (Mad Men) is 49 years old.
-Actor Dule Hill (Psych, “The West Wing) is 49.
-Country singer Eric Church is 47.
-Actress Tanya Wright (Orange Is the New Black) is 46.
+Actor Dule Hill (Psych, “The West Wing) is 49 years old. singer Eric Church is 47 years old.
+Actress Tanya Wright (Orange Is the New Black) is 46 years old.
 Dancer Cheryl Burke (Dancing With the Stars) is 40 years old.
 Singer Michael Kiwanuka is 37 years old.
 Actress Zoe De Grand Maison (Orphan Black) is 29 years old.
+Designer is 27 years old.

 |